mascarenhas/alien/doc/alien.md

 Basic Usage
 -----------

-By default, Alien assumes a
-naming scheme of lib*name*.dylib for OSX and lib*name*.so for other Unix systems.
-If *name* is not one of the functions the `alien` module exports then you can get a reference to the library with `alien.`*`name`*.
-Otherwise (for example, to load a library called *libwrap.so*) you have to use `alien.load("wrap")`.
+Load a library with `alien.load("foo")`.
+By default, Alien assumes a naming scheme of lib*name*.dylib for OSX and lib*name*.so for other Unix systems.
 You can also specify the full name of the library by calling `alien.load` with a path or with the appropriate extension, such as `alien.load("mylibs/libfoo.so")` or `alien.load("libfoo.so")`.
 Either way you get back a reference